Rachnerd/angular2/README.md

 #### Component nesting pt2
-This assignment is purely to illustrate how nested components deal with dependency injection, it has no practical use.
+This assignment is purely to illustrate how nested components deal with dependency injection, this particular implementation has no practical use.
 We're going to use RestService for this example because of its configurable url dependency.

 ```